-Investing in our common stock involves a high degree of risk.
-Before making an investment decision, you should carefully consider the risk factors described in the section "Risk Factors" contained in our 2017 10-K, which is incorporated herein by reference, together with all of the other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus.
-Any of these risks described could materially adversely affect our business, financial condition, results of operations, tax status or ability to make distributions to our stockholders.
+Investing in the notes being offered by this prospectus supplement and the accompanying prospectus involves a high degree of risk.
+Before making an investment decision, you should carefully consider the risk factors described below and the risks described beginning on page 3 of the accompanying prospectus and in the section "Risk Factors" contained in our 2016 10-K, which is incorporated herein by reference, together with all of the other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+Any of these risks could materially adversely affect our business, financial condition, results of operations, tax status or ability to make distributions to our stockholders.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially and adversely affect our business operations.
-If this were to happen, the price of our common stock could decline significantly and you could lose a part or all of your investment.
+If this were to happen, you could lose a part or all of your investment.